FatConan/sand/README.md

     ]

-This defines two pages, one processing the `README.md` file and the other the `supplementary-docs/SandCheatSheet.md` file.
+This defines two pages, one processing the `README.md` file and the other the `supplementary-docs/sand-cheat-sheet.md` file.
 In both cases we also tell the renderer to use the `default.html` template from the template folder defined earlier.
-Additionally we provide a page title for each page and add an `is_index` flag to the main README (both of which become accessible through the DATA object at render time, more about this in the **pages** & **templates** sections).
+Additionally, we provide a page title for each page and add an `is_index` flag to the main README (both of which become accessible through the DATA object at render time, more about this in the **pages** & **templates** sections).
+We also specify an `rss` flag to enable the page to be processed by the built-in rss plugin.
+More about plugins can be found in the plugin section.

+#### resources

+`resources` defines a list of supporting files that may be static or may require some alternative processing to the markdown processing **Sand** provides for content.
+Typically, these files include things like Javascript, images, media and css.
+In the case of the latter on of the alternative processors provided by **Sand** is the compilation of `less` files into `css` (using [lesscpy](https://github.com/lesscpy/lesscpy)).

+The default handling of a resource file is simply to copy it from the source location to the target location.

+#### plugins

+`plugins` defines a list of plugins (either built-in, or project-specific) that can be used to augment the functionality of **Sand**.
+More on this in the [plugins](#plugins) section.

 ## Usage

-To get started with `Sand`:
+To get started with **Sand**:

     # Create project layout
     python3 sand.py <project_folder> --site <project_name>